Date API is cumbersome to use. Hence, it’s best to rely on a library for anything related to dates. Popular libraries include:

 new Date(year: number, month: number, date?: number, hours?: number, minutes?: number, seconds?: number, milliseconds?: number) (local time zone)

-new Date(dateTimeStr: string) (UTC)
+new Date(dateTimeStr: string) (time zone specified in string)

 new Date(timeValue: number)